R. Fred Lewis: Personal life

+Lewis and his wife Judy attended Florida Southern College together, and were married in 1969.
+They had two children, Elle and Lindsay.
+He died on May 26, 2026, at the age of 78.

 Service and awards

-He has served the Florida Bar Association in the capacity of inventory attorney, spending many hours auditing and reviewing files for the protection of clients.
-He has authored materials published by the Florida bar's continuing legal education program and has participated in numerous cases selected for annotation in The American Law Report.
+Lewis served the Florida Bar Association as inventory attorney, spending many hours auditing and reviewing files for the protection of clients.
+He authored materials published by the Florida bar's continuing legal education program and participated in numerous cases selected for annotation in The American Law Report.

 In 1972, Lewis was inducted into the Iron Arrow Honor Society, the highest honor bestowed at the University of Miami.

-An emeritus member of the Tallahassee American Inn of Court, in 1999, Lewis received the Friends of Justice award from the American Board of Trial Advocates for his dedication and service to the citizens of Florida.
+As an emeritus member of the Tallahassee American Inn of Court, in 1999, Lewis received the Friends of Justice award from the American Board of Trial Advocates for his dedication and service to the citizens of Florida.
 In 2001, Lewis also received the Public Trust and Confidence award from the Florida Law Related Education Association.
-He has served on Florida's Commission on the Legal Needs of Children and is active in the Justice Teaching Institute, a program designed to enhance public education.
-In 2002, the University of Central Florida honored Lewis by creating the Justice R. Fred Lewis award, which will be awarded annually to the individual who has demonstrated the highest level of social responsibility.
+He served on Florida's Commission on the Legal Needs of Children.
+In 2002, the University of Central Florida honored Lewis by creating the Justice R. Fred Lewis award, which is awarded annually to an individual who has demonstrated the highest level of social responsibility.
 Lewis received the inaugural award for his service to the youth of Florida.
 He also received the 2005 Great American, Law in Education award, the 2006 Guardian of The Constitution award, and the 2006 Education for Democracy award.

+While serving as chief justice, he founded the Justice Teaching Institute, an organization that has over 3,900 volunteer lawyers and judges in all Florida public schools, to enhance civic and law-related education.

 In 2007, Lewis was named Florida jurist of the year by the Florida chapters of the American Board of Trial Advocates and selected for Florida's children's cabinet.
 He also received the ABA 2007 Pursuit of Justice award, and the outstanding citizen award for 2007 from the Florida Council for Social Studies.
 In 2008, he received the Judge Mario Goderich award from the Cuban American Bar Association, which recognized his work for diversity.
 He also received a resolution by the Florida Alliance for Assistive Services & Technology for his work to provide access for persons with disabilities.
 Lewis received the Gracias award 2008 from the Broward County Hispanic Bar, on June 7, 2008.
 The award reads "For achieving monumental heights in public services and promoting diversity."